Graduate Student in Geology and Geophysics

 For an easy-to-read description of my Masters work, see this article in Alaska Park Science magazine.

-Outreach: I also co-founder and program lead for a unique, free, wilderness science and mountaineering program for high school girls called Girls on Ice Alaska, which is part of the Inspiring Girls group of programs.
+Outreach: I am also co-founder of a unique, free, wilderness science and mountaineering program for high school girls called Girls on Ice Alaska, which is part of the Inspiring Girls group of programs.
 Each year, we take a team of 9 teenaged girls from Alaska and the Pacific Northwest to explore a remote glacier for 12 days, to learn about glaciers, climate change, the alpine landscape, leadership and self-confidence.
-Please check us out! http://inspiringgirls.org
+Please check us out! http://inspiringgirls.org/alaska

 In December 2016, I was selected to participate in the inaugural expedition of Homeward Bound, a leadership and strategic development program in Antarctica for women in science from around the world.